-It's easy to make tvorog at home.
-Granted, the process is a bit time consuming, but it requires almost no hands-on work.
-Here's how:
+Fortunately, it's easy to make tvorog at home.
+The process is a bit time consuming, but it requires almost no hands-on work.
+Here's what you do:

 *Place the milk/buttermilk mixture in a warm place until it develops the consistency of thick yogurt (a kitchen counter or the back burner of a stove work just fine).
 This will take about 24 hours.
 In the summer and in very warm homes, this may take only 12 hours.

 *Place the pot containing the milk mixture over very, very low heat for about an hour.
+Choose the lowest setting on your stove.
 If you have a gas stove, use a flame tamer.
 Do not stir the milk.

 *After about an hour, the milk will curdle, and the curds and whey will begin to separate.
 Take the milk off the heat.

-*Let the milk cool.
-This will take about 30 minutes.
+*Let the milk cool for about 30 minutes.
 Line a sieve with a large piece of cheesecloth.
 Using a slotted spoon, carefully separate the curds (the thick, yogurt-y stuff) from the whey (yellowish liquid).
-Place the curds in the sieve.
+Place the curds in the cheesecloth-lined sieve.

 *The wet curds will look kind of gross, but don't worry.
 Soon enough you'll have fluffy, creamy tvorog.

-*Fold the cheesecloth into a little bag, place over a bowl, and let tvorog drain in the sieve, preferably overnight, in the fridge.
+*Gather the cheesecloth like a little bag, place the sieve over a bowl, and let the tvorog drain, preferably overnight, in the fridge.

 I just wanted you to know that we tried your cheese recipe and it works amazingly well in a quiche!